Cyber Physical Systems Security Engineering Plan (CPSSEP)

 Collaboration is proposed that includes government, industry, and academia recognizing a need for action in developing a systems engineering approach to standardization of cyber physical systems security, including the following:

-• Characterize the risk of the CPS, assess vulnerabilities, and recommend mitigating actions.
+• Characterize the risk of the CPS, assess vulnerabilities and weaknesses, and recommend mitigating actions.

-• Advance the knowledge of how vulnerabilities are introduced and exploited in cyber physical systems.
+• Advance the knowledge of how vulnerabilities and weaknesses are introduced and exploited in cyber physical systems.

 • Identify best practices for addressing different areas of concern utilizing existing processes, procedures, and standards when possible.